giantswarm/docs/src/content/advanced/cluster-management/node-pools-capi/index.md

   - name: nginx
     image: nginx
   nodeSelector:
-    giantswarm.io/machine-deployment: a1b2c3-pool0
+    giantswarm.io/machine-deployment: mycluster-pool0
 ```

 {{< /tab >}}
 {{< /tabs >}}

 You can assign workloads to node pools in a more indirect way too.
-This is achieved by using other node attributes which are
-specified via the node pool and which are exposed as node labels.
+[There is a set of labels](https://kubernetes.io/docs/reference/labels-annotations-taints/) that are automatically added by Kubernetes to all nodes, that you can use for scheduling.

 For example: you have several node pools with different instance types.
 Using a `nodeSelector` with the label `node.kubernetes.io/instance-type`, you can assign workloads only to matching nodes.